jamie-forschmiedt/permutations/index.md

 ## What is a permutation?
 A permutation is an ordered arrangement of the elements in a set.
-For instance, consider the set of the numbers 1 through 3.
+For example, consider the set of the numbers 1 through 3.
 There are six possible permutations of this set: (1, 2, 3), (1, 3, 2), (2, 1, 3), (2, 3, 1), (3, 1, 2), and (3, 2, 1).
 On the set of numbers 1 through n, there are n! permutations.

 ## Generating a random permutation
 <img src="number_lines1.png" width="30%">